9

 The transmission controls, meanwhile, are on the right-hand indicator stalk – another slightly regrettable decision, because if they had been accommodated on a controller of their own (on the side of that instrument binnacle for example, as they are on an ID 3), then operating the wipers, indicators and lights might have felt more intuitive.
 As it is, it all takes just a little relearning.

-In the back, the second-row seats slide and recline, but they don’t tumble forwards and they can’t be removed.
-Neither can the front seats spin around like captain’s chairs.
-All tricks missed, in our jury’s collective view.
+In the back, the second-row seats slide and recline, but they don’t tumble forward and they can’t be removed, in the five-seater.

 Multimedia system

-The system remains distracting to use, the menu shortcut buttons under the screen being a poor substitute for a proper manual input device and the ‘haptic slider’ ventilation and volume controls proving unintuitive and impossible to find after dark.
-A cursor controller on the steering wheel spokes would make a big difference, would be easy to fit and would reduce the time you spend with an arm outstretched, groping for the function you need.
+Ultimately, the menu shortcut buttons under the screen are a poor substitute for a proper manual input device and the ‘haptic slider’ ventilation and volume controls prove unintuitive.
+A cursor controller on the steering wheel spokes would make a big difference, be easy to fit and reduce the time you spend with an arm outstretched, groping for the function you need.

 ENGINES & PERFORMANCE